Frequently Asked Questions

 Network Staffing

 All Network staff will retain their current locus of employment with their respective university.
 Network staff will retain their current conditions of employment.
-Independent from their employment, Network staff will report up through the Network leader.
+Independent of their employment, Network staff will report up through the Network leader.